status-im/nim-blscurve/blscurve/eth2_keygen/eip_2333_draft.md

 - https://github.com/ethereum/EIPs/pull/2985

-Warning, for test vector 0 use the test vectors with intermediate computation the original one wasn't updated
+Warning, for test vector 0 use the test vectors with intermediate computation the original one wasn't updated, see https://github.com/ethereum/EIPs/pull/3001

 ---
 eip: 2333